-Minimum credits required: 20, 9 of which must be taken at Baldwin-Wallace College.
+Of the 20 hours offered for the minor, at least nine must be taken at Baldwin-Wallace.
 Any student may minor in Political Science.
 With its emphasis on broad skill development, substantive politics, and civic awareness, the minor complements many different majors.
-Every Baldwin-Wallace College student must learn to cope successfully with a complex 21st century world.
+Every Baldwin-Wallace student must learn to cope successfully with a complex 21st century world.
 The Political Science minor is designed to help students develop this capacity.